Ghosts in Polynesian culture: Legends

 All Polynesian societies have many stories of ghosts or spirits who played a role in their traditional legends.
 William Drake Westervelt collected and published eighteen of them in Hawaiian Legends of Ghosts and Ghost-Gods (1915).

 The legend of Pele, the Hawaiian goddess of volcanic fire, relates how she fell in love with a man, but found that he had died.
 She found his ghost as a thin presence in a cave, and with great difficulty used her magical powers to restore him to life.
 He was destroyed again, but his ghost was again found, this time in the form of a bird flitting over the waters, and was once more restored to life.

 Tinirau, the fish god or "innumerable" was the sea God with two faces known all throughout Polynesia.
 He has been depicted in paintings as well as stone carvings from Samoa to Hawaii and has many back stories depending on where you are and who you ask.
 The Mangaia people of the Cook Islands portray him as half man and half fish.
 Other cultures define him as a chief or the son of a chief.
 He is said to have promised endless amounts of fish to the islands, and many Hawaiians still pray to him for good fortune while fishing.
 Pele the goddess of lava and volcanos has long been a part of the Hawaiian culture and is believed to be able to bring misfortune to natives and visitors alike.
 Pele is considered the creator of the islands and the embodiment of anger and jealousy.
 Native Hawaiians know her by her more traditional name Halemaumau, which translates to "the fiery pit creator".
 However, over time the legend has changed.
 Originally it was believed that if the rocks or ground was disturbed on the volcano that Pele would cause an eruption as a sign of being displeased.
 In more recent years it is widely believed that if tourists take pieces of the rock or black sand off the islands with them that Pele will curse them and cause great misfortune in their lives until it is returned to where it came from.
-This belief causes hundreds of people a year to ship packages containing the stones they picked up while vacations and blaming the goddess for bad things that happened to them since they returned home.
+This belief causes hundreds of people a year to ship packages containing the stones they picked up while on vacation and blaming the goddess for bad things that happened to them since they returned home.

 Another Hawaiian legend tells of a young man who fell into the hands of the priests of a high temple who captured and sacrificed him to their god, and then planned to treat his bones dishonorably.
 The young man's ghost revealed the situation to his father through a dream, and aided his father to retrieve the bones through great exertions and to place them in his own secret burial cave.
 The ghost of the young man was then able to joyfully go down to the spirit world.